vacp2p/rfc/content/docs/rfcs/10/README.md

 See [23/WAKU2-TOPICS](/spec/23) for more information about recommended topic usage.

+# Transport Protocol Specification

+This section describes the specification for Protocols supported by waku v2.
+While Waku strives to be transport agonistic, however any underlying transport layer MUST be a reliable transport.

+Waku client implementations SHOULD support the TCP transport, and MUST be enabled for both dialing and listening even if other transports are available if TCP is available.
+The underlying transports SHOULD support secure websocket and MAY support websockets for bidirectional communication streams and web browser context.
 ### Discovery domain

 Waku v2 can retrieve a list of nodes to connect to using DNS-based discovery as per [EIP-1459](https://eips.ethereum.org/EIPS/eip-1459).